Dr. Alan Zimmerman's Tuesday Tip

 The customer may say, for instance, "Your price is too high."
 The salesperson immediately responds, "Not really, when you consider the value we provide."
 Even though the salesperson means well, when he becomes overtly defensive, when he responds with words such as: "Not really ...
 But ...
 When you consider ...
 Compared to ... and ...
 Not exactly," he has become hostile.
 He's spending more of his energy on trying to persuade the customer that he is wrong than trying to understand the customer's point of view.
 It seldom works.

-You might want to get a copy of my new book on "The Service Payoff: How Customer Service Champions Outserve And Outlast The Competition."
-Click here to order.
+You might want to get a copy of my book "The Service Payoff: How Customer Service Champions Outserve And Outlast The Competition."

 To remove the NOISE of hostility, tell yourself, "Withhold evaluation until comprehension is complete."
 In other words, don't jump to conclusions.
 Get all the facts before your react or respond.